-- (1) Write a specification for this ADT do something sensible for toString(). - (2) Implement this ADT using the design pattern we have for deriving implementation from ADT specifications. - (3) Specify and implement a map operation on polymorphic trees. - (4) Specify and implement a reduce operation on polymorphic trees you will need to define a TreeReducingFunction interface.
+- (1) Implement this ADT using the Specification design pattern. - (2) Specify and implement a map operation on polymorphic trees. - (3) Specify and implement a reduce operation on polymorphic trees you will need to define a TreeReducingFunction interface.

-Another Example: Expressions
+14.3 Another Example: Expressions